luyadev/luya/docs/guide/concept-hooks.md

 LUYA has a built in Hooking mechanism, which allows you to print code in various sections.
 The {{luya\Hook}} class is similar to Yii Events.

-Assuming to have a Layout file which has section output which can be used sometimes, but could also be blank.
+Let´s assume we have a layout file with a section output which is used sometimes but could be blank as well:

 ```php
 <html>